jank-st/stm32U0_training_materials/adc/adc_theory.md

 # ADC (regular) conversion modes

 In this part we will focus on two options:

 - CONT mode (continuous)
 - DISCEN mode (discontinuous)

 ## Single conversion

-In this part we will focus on two options:
-- CONT mode (continuous)
-- DISCEN mode (discontinuous)

 Setup: